 TIGIT is upregulated on T cells in cancer.

 Clone TG1 allows the identification of TIGIT positive T-cells in standard FFPE human tumors.
-TG1 is a valuable tool for clinical research of the tumor microenvironment.
+The new clone TG2 shows higher staining intensity.

 CD112R inhibits T cell mediated signals.

 Clone R12 is ideally suited for multiplexed IHC studies of PVRIG/CD112R.
 R12 has been validated on large quantities of normal and tumor tissues.

 ONCOdianova's vision is to provide the best antibodies against cancer immunology checkpoint biomarkers for combined use in multiplex IHC panels.